 The financial services industry is undergoing a massive shift, driven by new technological advancements, regulation and compliance pressure, cybersecurity risks, fierce competition from FinTechs, and ever-changing customer preferences.

-While technology has caused the disruption, businesses looking to thrive in today’s landscape must embrace digital transformation.
+While technology has caused disruption, businesses looking to thrive in today’s landscape must embrace digital transformation.
 Switching from legacy systems to fast and intuitive solutions is not easy, but essential to keeping up with customer demands.

 Let’s go through the top 8 challenges facing the financial services industry today and how companies can leverage technology to help solve them.